curiousmockingbird/pizzaParlor/README.md

 Test: "It should return different price values in relation to the size for the pizza."
 Code: Pizza.prototype.setSizePrice();
 Expected Output: Price value in relation to the size for the pizza

+Test: "It should return the addition of the values of the toppings and the size as the total price for the pizza."
+Code: Pizza.prototype.setTotalPrice();
+Expected Output: Price value in relation to the topping and size selection